metacall/.github/README.md

 # .github

-*Community health files for the @Metacall organization*
+*Community health files for the @MetaCall Organization*